Yellow line (road marking): Australia

 In New South Wales, Australia, a broken single yellow line next to the kerb indicates a clear way, where parking is strictly prohibited during certain times of the day and/or special events.
 In the rest of Australia, an unbroken yellow kerb line is a no stopping line; a driver must not stop except in an emergency.
 Single yellow lines are also used in areas with high snow fall to mark the far left side of the road.

 Continental Europe

-In Czech Republic, Italy, Germany, Belgium, Poland and The Netherlands yellow lines are normally not common in the regular traffic.
-However, during roadworks, yellow lines overrule the usual white lines to guide the vehicles through the site.
+In many continental European countries like the Czech Republic, Italy, Germany, France, Belgium, Poland, Slovakia and The Netherlands, yellow lines are not used for regular traffic regulation.
+However, during roadworks, temporary yellow lines overrule the usual white marking to guide vehicles through the site.

-In Switzerland, yellow lines are used to delimitate special lanes for specific types of vehicules, such as buses, taxis or bikes.
+In Switzerland, yellow lines are used to delineate special lanes for specific types of vehicles, such as buses, taxis or bikes.

 Ireland

 In Ireland, yellow lines are used to mark the near side of the carriageway/shoulder.
 White lines are used between lanes (including centre lines) and on centre medians.
 Broken yellow lines may be crossed, but motorists may not cross solid yellow lines.